 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised prospectively
+Revisions to accounting estimates are recognized prospectively.

-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment is included in the following notes
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment is included in the following notes: